makerbase-mks/MKS-DLP-FIRMWARE/README.md

-# MKS-DLP-FIRMWARE
+# MKS DLP FIRMWARE #
-Source code of MKS DLP firmware
+The source code of MKS DLP firmware.